top of page

 ✅ What is Self-Employment?

-If you work for yourself and are not on an employer’s payroll, you're likely self-employed.
-Common examples include:
+If you work for yourself and are not on an employer’s payroll, you are likely self-employed.
+Common examples of self-employed individuals include:

 • Cleaners